George Curzon, 1st Marquess Curzon of Kedleston: Assessment

 Curzon's career was an almost unparalleled blend of triumph and disappointment.
 Although he was the last and in many ways the greatest of Victorian viceroys, his term of office ended in resignation, empty of recognition and barren of reward.... he was unable to assert himself fully as Foreign Secretary until the last weeks of Lloyd George's premiership.
 And finally, after he had restored his reputation at Lausanne, his last ambition was thwarted by George V.

 Critics generally agreed that Curzon never reached the heights that his youthful talents had seemed destined to reach.
-This sense of opportunities missed was summed up by Winston Churchill in his book Great Contemporaries (1937):The morning had been golden; the noontide was bronze; and the evening lead.
-But all were polished until it shone after its fashion.
+This sense of opportunities missed was summed up by Winston Churchill in his book Great Contemporaries (1937):

+The morning had been golden, the noontide was bronze, and the evening lead.
+But all were solid, and each was polished till it shone after its fashion.

 Churchill also wrote there was certainly something lacking in Curzon:it was certainly not information nor application, nor power of speech nor attractiveness of manner and appearance.
 Everything was in his equipment.
 You could unpack his knapsack and take an inventory item by item.
 Nothing on the list was missing, yet somehow or other the total was incomplete.

-His Cabinet colleague The Earl of Crawford provided a withering personal judgment in his diary; "I never knew a man less loved by his colleagues and more hated by his subordinates, never a man so bereft of conscience, of charity or of gratitude.
+His Cabinet colleague David Lindsay, 27th Earl of Crawford provided a withering personal judgment in his diary; "I never knew a man less loved by his colleagues and more hated by his subordinates, never a man so bereft of conscience, of charity or of gratitude.
 On the other hand the combination of power, of industry, and of ambition with a mean personality is almost without parallel.
 I never attended a funeral ceremony at which the congregation was so dry-eyed!"

-The first leader of independent India, Jawaharlal Nehru, paid Curzon a surprising tribute, referring to the fact that Curzon as Viceroy exhibited real love of Indian culture and ordered a restoration project for several historic monuments, including the Taj Mahal:
+The first leader of independent India, Jawaharlal Nehru, paid Curzon a tribute, stating that as viceroy, Curzon exhibited real love of Indian culture.
+He ordered a restoration project for several historic monuments, including the Taj Mahal:

 After every other Viceroy has been forgotten, Curzon will be remembered because he restored all that was beautiful in India.